 (9) A person to whom a direction is given under subsection (8) shall comply with the direction.

-Penalty: $10 000.
+Penalty: a fine of $10 000.

 (10) Section 102 applies to and in relation to a special prospecting authority as if —

 (a) a reference in that section to a permit were a reference to a special prospecting authority; and